Every major AI video tool compared — quality, speed, pricing, and which to use. Updated after Sora's shutdown March 24, 2026.

 Best for: Short-form social at volume, creators running 5-10 posts per week, situations where cost matters more than maximum quality.

-What limits it: Access is still limited to Google One AI Premium subscribers and selected partners.
+What limits it: Access tiers are more complex than competitors.
 Export options are more restricted than Runway.
-The visual style leans clinical — beautiful, but without the filmic quality of Sora.
+The visual style, while improved, still leans cleaner than the filmic quality Sora achieved.

-Best for: Creators already deep in the Google ecosystem, situations demanding high prompt fidelity, institutional and educational video production.
+Best for: Creators who need video with synchronized audio, those deep in the Google ecosystem, situations demanding high prompt fidelity.

 Pika occupies the creative experimentation space.
 The motion controls are the most expressive of any tool — you can specify object-level motion independently of the background, control camera simultaneously, and define transition timing.